-Chris Quigg is Senior Scientist at the Fermi National Accelerator Laboratory.
+Chris Quigg is Distinguished Scientist Emeritus at the Fermi National Accelerator Laboratory.
 His research spans many topics in particle physics, from heavy quarks through cosmic neutrinos.
 His work on electroweak symmetry breaking and supercollider physics, which was recognized by the 2011 J. J. Sakurai Prize of the American Physical Society for outstanding achievement in particle theory, charted the course for exploration at Fermilab’s Tevatron and CERN’s Large Hadron Collider.
 His current research centers on experiments at the LHC.
-A new edition of his classic textbook, Gauge Theories of the Strong, Weak, and Electromagnetic Interactions, has been published by Princeton University Press.
+He is completing a book on particle physics for inquisitive readers.
+Quigg served as co-chair of Snowmass 2001.